serverless/blog/posts/2018-03-09-serverless-by-the-numbers-2018-data-report.md

 *Languages used on AWS, in percentage of services*

 In a mere six weeks, Go is already at about half of Java usage.
 Also worth noting that Node.js prevalence fell three percentage points from August to February.
-(Which begs the question—was it because developers switched to Go? ;) jkjk, we love you Node devs)

 Just for fun, let’s see what the experimentation curve looks like.
 For that, we’re going to take a week over week look at the number of deployments for services written in Go since January 15th.
 (Note that this isn’t number of *services*, but number of deployments; in other words, how often are people playing around with Go.)